greg-raven/Uncommon-Sense/_posts/2021-01-04-from-servants-to-masters.md

 ---
-title: 'From servants to masters'
+title: "From servants to masters"
 layout: post
 categories:
 - government